-\$50 SEWING MACHINES .-- The Quaker City Sewing Machine works with two threads making double lock stitch, which will not rip or ravel, even if very fourth stitch be cut.
-It sews equally as well the parsest Linsey or the finest Muslin, and is undeniably the st machine in market.
+\$50 SEWING MACHINES....The Quaker City Sewing Machine works with two threads making double lock stitch, which will not rip or ravel, even if very fourth stitch be cut.
+It sews equally as well the oarsest Linsey or the finest Muslin, and is undeniably the st machine in market.
 Merchant Tailors, Mantua Makers nd Housekeepers, are invited to call and examine for them-

 Mr. P. A. Wilson, Merchant Tailor, Winston, N. C., having tried other machines, buys one of the Quaker City, and pronounces it far better than any before in use.

 All persons wishing to secure the agency for the sale of he Quaker City machine, in any of the towns in North-Carolina, except in the county of Wake, which is secured to Messrs.
-Tucker & Co., of Raleigh, and the county of Forsythe, taken by P. A. Wilson, of Winston, should apply soon to the undersigned agents for the State.
+Tucker & Co., of Raleigh, and the county of Forsythe, taken by P. A. Wilson, of Winston, should apply secon to the undersigned agents for the State.
+We will pay Now open for the reception of TRANSIENT CUSTOM soon to the undersigned agents for the State.
 We will pay a reasonable per cent. to all persons taking agencies.